-S7: if p is the last accepted property and e is the element p is related to, a property q can be accepted if $q \in domain(e)$ and $q \in range(p)$ .
+S7: being p the last accepted property and s and v the subject and value, respectively, of the constraint created when p was accepted, a property q can be accepted if $q \in domain(s)$ and $q \in range(p)$ , and a new constraint $\langle s, q, v \rangle$ is created.
 For instance, if the user has typed "Who are the artists having birth place equal to their", she can complete the question with "death place" since the class dbo:Artist and the property dbo:birthPlace are, respectively, in the domain and range of property dbo:deathPlace.

-S8: if p is the last accepted property and e is its related element, then property q can be accepted if $e \in domain(q)$ and $q \in domain(p)$ .
+S8: with p the last accepted property and s and v the subject and value, respectively, of the constraint created when p was accepted, a property q can be accepted if $s \in domain(q)$ and $q \in domain(p)$ .
+Two new constraints are introduced in this case: $\langle s, q, u \rangle$ and $\langle u, p, v \rangle$ .
 For instance, if the user has typed: "Who are the artists with birth place equal to that of their," she can complete the question with "spouse" since the property dbo:spouse has the class dbo:Artist in its domain and the property dbo:birthPlace has property dbo:spouse in its domain.
+The constraint created in this case forces the returned artist to have spouse u, and u to have birth place equal to v, where v was previously forced to be the birth place of the artist.